python/cpython/Doc/library/ctypes.rst

 Quoting the docs for that value:

-   This pointer is initialized to point to an array of :c:type:`struct _frozen` records, terminated by one whose members are all ``NULL`` or zero.
+   This pointer is initialized to point to an array of :c:struct:`_frozen` records, terminated by one whose members are all ``NULL`` or zero.
 When a frozen module is imported, it is searched in this table.
 Third-party code could play tricks with this to provide a dynamically created collection of frozen modules.